F-Secure buys Little Flocker to upgrade its Mac security play

 F-Secure also says it will continue to offer the tool (rebranded as Xfence) for “tech savvy users” to download — noting this will be available in a free beta “soon” via its website.

 Janne Pirttilahti, VP R&D of F-Secure’s corporate cyber security business unit confirmed to TechCrunch that while the Little Flocker app has already been withdrawn the standalone version of Xfence will contain “the same features and functionalities”.
-She said the first release for this is being targeted by the end of next week.
+He said the first release for this is being targeted by the end of next week.

-She added that existing uses of Little Flocker will continue to have the perpetual license which they’ve paid for, and said they will later be offered F-Secure Safe “once we’ve integrated the technology”.
+He added that existing uses of Little Flocker will continue to have the perpetual license which they’ve paid for, and said they will later be offered F-Secure Safe “once we’ve integrated the technology”.

 While Macs do not attracted the vast volume of malware that PCs do, F-Secure argues the platform is of increasing interest to hackers owning to the popularity of Macs among senior-level employees and other high-value targets.